dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

 # AG/NT Stuff
 There seems to be some interest from topologists and geometers around the **Novikov conjecture**.
-On the analytic side, **Sarnak's conjecture** seems to have some buzz as well.
+On the analytic side, **Sarnak's conjecture** seems to have some buzz as well, as does the **Artin conjecture**.

 Surface bundles and monodromy representations sound interesting.